Mead: Regional variants

-Mead known as iQhilika is traditionally prepared by the Xhosa of South Africa.
+In Kenya, a mead variant called Muratina is usually home-made which is used during a number of different important religious and social events.

-Mead in Poland has been part of culinary tradition for over a thousand years.
+Mead in Poland and Ireland has been part of culinary tradition for over a thousand years.

 In the United States, mead is enjoying a resurgence, starting with small home meaderies and now with a number of small commercial meaderies.
 As mead becomes more widely available, it is seeing increased attention and exposure from the news media.
-This resurgence can also been seen around the world in the UK and Australia particularly with session (lower alcohol styles) some times call hydromel and Mead-Beer Hybrids also known as Braggots.
+This resurgence can also been seen around the world in the UK and Australia particularly with session (lower alcohol styles) sometimes called hydromel and Mead-Beer Hybrids also known as Braggots.